Operation Tracer: Early history

 By late December 1941, construction of the complex had commenced.
-The tunneling work was performed in secret and the labourers were unaware of the exact site.
+The tunnelling work was performed in secret and the labourers were unaware of the exact site.
 All those involved in the construction of the Operation Tracer facility were immediately returned to England when it was completed, out of concern that they might leak the plan.
 The room which would provide the living quarters for the men was 5,760 cuft, with dimensions of 45 ft x 16 ft x 8 ft (14 m x 4.8 m x 2.4 m), at an elevation of 1350 ft The two observation apertures, one west over the Bay of Gibraltar, and the other east over the Mediterranean, provided ventilation.
 Each opening was initially planned to be 12 inches x 6 inches (30 cm x 15 cm).
 In addition, there was a 10,000 impgal water tank.
 Toilets were adjacent to a small radio room that contained the equipment for the wireless communications, which included a Mark 3 transmitter and HRO Receiver.
 Three 12 volt, 120 ampere batteries would be charged with either one of two generators, one bicycle-propelled and the other hand-cranked.
 The bicycle, which also drove a ventilation system, had its chain replaced with a leather strap, in order to minimise the noise when it was in use.
 In addition, an outside aerial was recommended.
 A rod aerial measuring 18 ft in length would be inserted through the east observation aperture.

 A staircase near the main chamber, at the level of the radio room and toilet facility, led up to the east observation post.
 It was decided that the aerial would be hidden by withdrawing it into a pipe after use, with the pipe extending down the stairs which led to the main room.
 While it had initially been planned that the observation apertures would both be slits, the final choice was for the eastern aperture over the Mediterranean to be larger, overlooking a narrow ledge, yet still completely concealed.
 The opening and ledge were sufficiently large that a man could climb out onto the platform for fresh air.
 Part way up the main set of stairs was another set which led to the west observation post.
 The western slit over the bay was concealed with a concrete wedge.
 The entirety of the main chamber had been plastered and its floor covered in cork tiles, both methods to reduce sound transmission.
 The entrance passage had loose soil, to facilitate burials if needed.
 It also had loose bricks to further brick up the tunnel access once the six men had been sealed inside the cave.